 The Butters Bridge has been buried in the middle of the Molonglo Special Purpose Reserve (Namarag).
 Completed in 2016, it is an active travel bridge across the river that makes it possible to ride from north to south.
 The alternative is to navigate steep gradients down to the Molonglo River and then up the other side again.
 The Coppins Crossing Road is not safe for bicycles as it was never designed for them.

 We need a rideable network of paths across the Molonglo Valley between Weston and Belconnen, Stromlo and the city.
 It is not clear when such a network will exist due to the fragmented nature of urban development in the Molonglo.
-In the long term, other bridge crossings may be provided but there is not clear when all these will form a rideable network of paths.
+In the long term, other bridge crossings may be provided, but it is not clear when we will get a rideable network of paths.

 My questions are the following: